Extra Day Added for 2018

-Neil McIntyre can only accommodate two people in his hides.
-There will be a maximum of 8 photographers on this workshop, and Neil’s days will also be rotated with the Golden Eagle days.
+Neil McIntyre can accommodate four people in his purpose built hides.
+There will be a maximum of 3 photographers on this workshop, and Neil’s days will also be rotated with the Birds of Prey days.
 This means that you will all have one day free in the Highland Wildlife Park.
 (Your entrance fee has been paid).
 I imagine most people will revisit the tigers at some stage, but I would suggest a considerable part of the day should be spent observing and photographing the Red Deer from within your car.
 The park contains a herd of approximately seventy Red Deer, and the constant bellowing and the endless chasing by the dominant stags is something to behold.
 The action will sometimes take place just a few feet from your car and the hilly and marshy areas within the park make some fantastic backdrops.
 If you are lucky you will photograph the warm breath coming from their mouths while roaring, and the dominant males locking antlers with a rival.
 Loch an Eileen affords particularly splendid scenery nearby, and also Loch Insch, should you require a break from wildlife.

 Golden Eagle Experience